LinkStackOrg/linkstack-docker/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a security vulnerability in this project, please contact the developer at [`littlelink.custom@gmail.com`](mailto:littlelink.custom@gmail.com).
+If you believe you have found a security vulnerability in this project, please contact the developer at [`linkstackorg@gmail.com`](mailto:linkstackorg@gmail.com).
 Include as much detail as possible about the potential issue, including the version of the project you are using.
-Thank you for helping to keep LittleLink Custom secure!
+Thank you for helping to keep LinkStack secure!

 <br>

-*For any questions regarding this please contact: [`littlelink.custom@gmail.com`](mailto:littlelink.custom@gmail.com)*
+*For any questions regarding this please contact: [`linkstackorg@gmail.com`](mailto:linkstackorg@gmail.com)*